Arriving & Departing

 - Cruise lines ask that you board at least two hours prior to departure.
 However, most do not begin check-in before 11 a.m.

 - Assist security.
-Heightened security measures at the Port help ensure your safety.
+Heightened security measures at the Port help to ensure your safety.
 Please cooperate with security personnel to expedite boarding.

 - Weapons of any type are not permitted inside the port.
+Cruise guests traveling by car must make arrangements off Port property to store their weapons during their cruise vacation.

 - Carry valuables.
 Carry on any valuables, breakables, personal items and medications, along with your photo ID and cruise documents.